Recycling is simple and convenient in South Carolina.

 ANSWER: There are several options to safely managing these unwanted household products (e.g., cleaners, lawn and garden chemicals, pool chemicals, pesticides, stains, varnishes).

 QUESTION: Where do I recycle my large household appliances (e.g., refrigerators, stoves, washers and dryers)?

-ANSWERS: Large appliances must be recycled in South Carolina.
+ANSWER: Large appliances must be recycled in South Carolina.
 Most counties accept these items at recycling drop-off centers or other designated locations, in curbside programs, or single-day collection events.
-To find out recycling opportunities in your community, visit www.scdhec.gov/recycleheresc.
+To find out recycling opportunities in your community, visit www.scdhec.gov/recyclehereSC.
 When buying a new appliance, ask if the retailer will accept the old appliance for recycling.

 NOTE: There is a $2 fee on each appliance you purchase.
 The fee provides grant funding to local governments for recycling programs as well as the state's solid waste management program.
 South Carolina has no other fee associated with the sale of appliances.
 Retailers my charge additional environmental fees as a matter of company policy.

-QUESTION: Where can I recycle my mercury thermostat?
+QUESTION: here can I recycle my mercury thermostat?

 ANSWER:The Thermostat Recycling Corporation offers a nationwide program to collect mercury thermostats.
 To find the location nearest you, visit www.thermostat-recycle.org/zipsearch.

 QUESTION: Where can do-it-yourself (DIY) oil changers recycle used motor oil?

 ANSWER: DIYers in South Carolina are required by law to recycle their used motor oil.
 There are more than 900 used motor oil collection sites across South Carolina including locations in each of the state's 46 counties for DIYers.
 The majority of those sites are provided by local governments, but retailers such as Advance Auto, Auto Zone, Pep Boys and Walmart also accept used motor oil from DIYers.